Getting Started with Medicare

 If you’re getting ready to retire or about to turn 65 years old, you will need to make some important decisions about your healthcare in the near future.
-The best way to educate yourself about what choices you have, especially as they related to Medicare, is to start early and do your homework.
+The best way to educate yourself about what choices you have is to start early and do your homework.
 The choices you make will have a material impact on your life going forward.
-You will want to decide what kind of coverage you want, know when to enroll so that you don’t have to pay a fine or have any gaps in your coverage, as well as making many other key choices.
+You will want to decide what kind of coverage you want, know when to enroll to avoid late enrollment penalties, as well as make many other key choices.

 Understanding the different parts of Medicare